FAIRplus/the-fair-cookbook/docs/content/recipes/interoperability/identifier-mapping.md

 A `linkset` contains the identifier mappings together with either the metadata at the top of the file or a link to a VoID file describing the data source.
 The Open PHACTS project defined a usage profile for use within the life sciences community [Open PHACTS Dataset Descriptions](http://www.openphacts.org/specs/datadesc/) which was later refined by the W3C Health Care and Life Sciences Community Group ([W3C HCLS Linksets](https://www.w3.org/TR/hcls-dataset/#linksets)).

 The following example shows a VoID Linkset in turtle notation with the minimum metadata given in the header.
+The metadata block links to the ChEMBL 17 RDF description and the UniProt March 2015 release.
+The `linkPredicate` tells us that the link is an exact match, i.e. the linked instances can be deemed equivalent for most applications, and the `linksetJustification` property states that the link is declared as a Database Cross Reference assertion, rather than being computed based on an equivalent protein sequence.
+These properties allow consuming applications to make more informed choices about their reuse of the data.

 ```xml
 @prefix bdb: <http://vocabularies.bridgedb.org/ops#> .